dfkaye/vm-shim/README.md

 <a href='http://jasmine.github.io/2.0/introduction.html'>jasmine-2.0.0</a> for
 the browser suite.

-__The *jasmine2* test page is viewable on
+__The *jasmine2* browser test page is viewable on
-<a href='//rawgithub.com/dfkaye/vm-shim/master/test/jasmine2-test.html'
+<a href='//rawgithub.com/dfkaye/vm-shim/master/test/browser-test.html'
    target='_new' title='opens in new tab or window'>rawgithub</a>.__

 Using Toby Ho's MAGNIFICENT [testemjs](https://github.com/airportyh/testem) to